 Due to the current pandemic a lot of things in my life have changed.
 I have been having counselling weekly for the past few years and I was so worried about what would happen in lockdown - would it even continue?
 How will it work?
 What if my parents hear me?
 There were so many thoughts rushing through my mind.

 Counselling has been a massive part of my recovery, so the fear of losing it impacted heavily on my anxiety.
 I went back to having full-blown panic attacks, not being able to sleep at night and not even being able to concentrate on TV and coursework.

 Counselling has been a massive part of my recovery, so the fear of losing it impacted heavily on my anxiety.

 My first virtual session was nerve-wracking.
 I sat at my computer waiting for my counsellor to let me into the group chat.
 I was shaking, restless and exhausted from barely sleeping.
 When the time came for our appointment he let me into the group chat, and it was odd to be honest.
 My counsellor kept it as normal as possible, asking me the usual questions about how I was doing.
 It was just different because we spoke through a computer screen instead of face to face, which was just strange.

-It’s taken me time to get used to, but I have learnt some things along the way that have made it easier, such as:
+It’s taken me time to get used to, but I have learnt some things along the way that have made it easier.